 Check with your home country’s insurance provider to see whether their coverage extends into Japan and for their variety of periods, coverages and additional benefits.
 If you’re already in Japan, insurance providers such as Sompo Japan Nipponkoa offer 10, 20 or 30 days of coverage.
 Almost all options will have a list of partnered hospitals and clinics you can visit, and offer interpretation services between you and your doctor over the phone.

 Personal Medical Information Sheets

 A personal Japanese-to-English medical information sheet is helpful if you encounter language barriers when speaking to a medical professional.
-The Japan National Tourist Organization’s (JNTO) has a basic downloadable form that you can fill out, and includes your personal medical history, medication information or any allergies you may have.
-The JNTO’s reference guide of symptoms and its severity is another useful reference sheet to carry with you, to help describe your symptoms and concerns to doctors more easily.
+The Japan National Tourist Organization (JNTO) has a basic downloadable form that you can fill out and includes your personal medical history, medication information, or any allergies you may have.
+The JNTO’s reference guide of symptoms and their severity is another useful reference sheet to carry with you, to help describe your symptoms and concerns to doctors more easily.